jorgecasas/php-ml/docs/machine-learning/classification/k-nearest-neighbors.md

 $classifier->train($samples, $labels);
 ```

+You can train the classifier using multiple data sets, predictions will be based on all the training data.

 ## Predict

 To predict sample label use `predict` method.
 You can provide one sample or array of samples: